shivambu108/automated-timetable-scheduler/README.md

-# Automatic Timetable Scheduler
+# Automated Timetable Scheduler

 ## Overview
-The **Automatic Timetable Scheduler** is a comprehensive Java-based project designed to generate optimized and conflict-free timetables for academic institutions.
+The **Automated Timetable Scheduler** is a comprehensive Java-based project designed to generate optimized and conflict-free timetables for academic institutions.
 Using **OptaPlanner**, the project ensures that all scheduling constraints are met while balancing faculty workloads, student requirements, and room availability.
 This project emphasizes the use of Object-Oriented Programming (OOP) principles and advanced Java techniques, providing a robust foundation for solving real-world scheduling problems.

 ## Key Features